A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Introduction

-exhibit a distinct difficulty as the equation becomes degenerate or singular depending on the solution itself.
-The higher integrability of their solutions was established only very recently by Gianazza and the second author in \cite{Gianazza2019} and \cite{Gianazza2019b}.
+exhibit a distinct difficulty as the equations become degenerate or singular depending on the values of the solution itself rather than its gradient.
+The higher gradient integrability was established only very recently by Gianazza and the second author in \cite{Gianazza2019} and \cite{Gianazza2019b}.
 These results require a very careful analysis of the covering properties of the intrinsic cylinders relative to the solution.
-The ideas there, see also \cite{Schwarzacher2014}, have later been used to study systems of porous medium type \cite{Boegelein2019} as well as global higher integrability \cite{Moring2019}.
+The ideas there, in part originating from \cite{Schwarzacher2014}, have later also been used to study systems of porous medium type \cite{Boegelein2019} and global variants of the above mentioned problems \cite{Moring2019}.